MystenLabs/walrus-docs/docs/README.md

 This documentation is split into three parts:

-1. _About Walrus_ describes the objectives, security properties, and architecture of Walrus.
+1. _Design_ describes the objectives, security properties, and architecture of Walrus.
 1. _Usage_ provides concrete information for developers.
 If you want to get started quickly, you can jump directly to the [setup chapter](./usage/setup.md).
 1. _Walrus sites_ describes how you can use Walrus and Sui together to build truly decentralized